 It’s the different strategies you can adopt that make the game so interesting.
 You can play cautiously with a “tight” approach that risks little and play few hands; play “loose”, a style in which you’re more willing to gamble and play more hands; play passive, call more than you bet and let other players dictate the action; or play aggressively, which would see you bet a lot and bet big to put the other players under pressure.

-Learning the different styles of play and being able to implement them can make you more formidable.
+According to BeastsOfPoker, learning the different styles of play and being able to implement them can make you more formidable.
 If you can mix styles up, players won’t be able to predict how you’ll play and will have a harder time forming their own strategy.
 You’ll also be able to place them under more pressure.

 Understand that your position at the table is important